openfaas/docs/docs/openfaas-pro/iam/troubleshooting.md

 The `aud` field needs to contain a set of accepted audiences.
 The audience is usually the gateway’s public URL although for some providers it can also be the client id.

 See step 4 in, [Register your provider with OpenFaaS](/openfaas-pro/sso/overview/#create-an-oidc-app-for-openfaas) for reference.

+## Certificate signed by unknown authority

+The dashboard or oidc-plugin fails to start with an error `x509: certificate signed by unknown authority`.
+This can happen when the TLS for the gateway or your identity provider uses an internal certificate authority or self signed certificates.

+A custom CA bundle can be added through the helm chart.
+See: [Custom CA bundle for OpenFaaS IAM](/openfaas-pro/iam/overview/#custom-tls-certificate-authority-bundle)